JoelSpark/kibble/README.md

 * Auto-create history table for each table by default
 * Authentication using OAuth
 * CSS templates for standard pages and widgets
+* bash script for automating the per-app config

 # Setup Notes